How to Install Vertical Blinds for Sliding Glass Doors

-Vertical blinds are efficient for sliding glass doors because they follow the same motion pattern.
+Vertical blinds are efficient for sliding glass doors or patio doors because they follow the same motion pattern.
 If you’re going to mount vertical blinds for the sliding glass doors in your home, follow these vertical blind installation tips to get started.
 You can install vertical blinds inside the door frame or on a mount outside the frame.

 What Will I Need to Install Vertical Blinds?

 Invest in these important tools to attach vertical blinds to your sliding glass door:

 - Steel measuring tape

 The installation process from start to finish should take about two hours to complete.
 While this project is easy enough to do on your own, consult a blind installation professional if you need additional assistance.

 How to Install Vertical Blinds for an Inside Mount

 Mounting the vertical blinds inside of the door frame gives the sliding glass door a clean, sleek appearance.
 Before ordering the blinds, you need to measure the space around the sliding door.